YLY-Studio/HP-Z240sff-E3-12xx-v6-OSX10.15/README.md

 ISSUE:

-eGPU not driver to CI/QE
+eGPU not driver ,so don't have graphics acceleration (sluggish animations, no QE/CI)

-sometime the system will too slow
+sometime the system will too slow after open a app

 Everytime reboot , HP bios will report some RTC and time error 005,  already add rtc fixed.